jaandrle/nodejsscript/README.md

+**The package is in early stage, some changes (in API) may be made until version 1.0.0.!**

-# NodeJS Script – write cross-platform scripts with ease
+# NodeJS Script – Easy cross-platform scripting
-This package provides very similar functionality such as [google/zx](https://github.com/google/zx).
+This package serves as an alternative to [google/zx](https://github.com/google/zx) for example.
-The key difference is to provide unix shell commands in cross-platform compatible way and suitable for javascript.
+The key difference is to provide Unix shell commands in a cross-platform compatible way and usable inside JavaScript.
-This is done by using [shelljs/shelljs](https://github.com/shelljs/shelljs) library.
+This is primarily achieved by using [shelljs/shelljs](https://github.com/shelljs/shelljs) library.

 You can compare the final script code to `zx` example:
 ```javascript